rubinashaik2022/AI301-Capstone/Contribution2.md

 BaseSolution -> ChangedSolution
 ```

-The diff is for review; the stored `ChangedSolution` remains the semantic source of truth.
-This avoids text-patch context failures and preserves Roslyn's representation of modified, added, and removed documents.
+The diff is for review.
+During preview, the changed source text is encoded into the exact bytes that should reach disk.
+Those intended bytes remain the persistence source of truth during backup, write, and verification.
+This avoids recalculating text during apply and prevents encoding or byte-order-mark drift.

 ---